UoB-COMSM0166/2025-group-27/README.md

 ### Conclusion

-This structured approach transformed how we approached game development.
-Initially, we tended to jump straight into implementation without considering broader design implications.
+This structured approach fundamentally transformed how we approached game development.
+Initially, we were inclined to jump straight into implementation without fully considering the broader design implications.
 However, through this process, we learned the importance of:

 Breaking down complex ideas into manageable tasks.
 Ensuring clear communication between designers, developers, and testers.